 - 2/3 cup unsweetened non-dairy yogurt or non-dairy sour cream, room temp

 - 2 cups fresh or frozen cranberries, thawed, roughly chopped and patted dry

 - 1/4 cup granulated

 - 3 tablespoons margarine, melted

 - 1/2 tsp cinnamon

 - 1/3 cup large-flake rolled oats

-Streusel: In bowl, stir together flour, sugar, margarine, cinnamon and salt until in small crumbs form.
+- Make the streusel by mixing together the flour, sugar, margarine, cinnamon and salt in a small bowl until small crumbs form.
 With your fingers, mix in rolled oats until crumbly.
 Set aside.

-Bake for about 50 to 60 minutes or until golden and a cake tester inserted into the centre comes out clean.
+- Bake for about 50 to 60 minutes or until golden and a cake tester inserted into the center comes out clean.
 Let cool in the pan on a rack.
 Once cool, invert onto a plate, then dust with icing sugar.